 In this version from Layagpa, this earlier version from what we have in the Drugpa Kagyu, the first theme corresponds to the initial scope.
 The second theme corresponds to both the intermediate and advanced scopes together.
 Then the third theme corresponds to tantra.
 Now, in Atisha’s original presentation of the three scopes he already brings in tantra, so Gampopa is picking up on that and including it here in the path.
 Tantra is very advanced practice of meditation which is aimed at reaching enlightenment, but works with Buddha-nature and various Buddha-figures that one imagines oneself to be like, working with the energy-systems and so on.
 And then the fourth theme in this formulation is correlated with the mahamudra teachings.
 Mahamudra teachings deal with, basically, meditations on the nature of the mind, based on the teachings on Buddha-nature, which already Gampopa introduced in Jewel Ornament of Liberation.

-Also slightly before our Drugpa Kagyu formulation, we have yet another formulation of it An Extensive Presentation of the Graded Stages of the Path for the Three Scopes of Spiritual Seekers, (sKyes-bu gsum-gyi lam-rim rgyas-pa khrid-su sbyar-ba) by Sangwayjin (gSang-ba’i byin).
-Sangwayjin was a master of the Kadampa tradition.
+Also slightly before our Drugpa Kagyu formulation, we have yet another formulation of it An Extensive Presentation of the Graded Stages of the Path for the Three Scopes of Spiritual Seekers (sKyes-bu gsum-gyi lam-rim rgyas-pa khrid-su sbyar-ba) by Sangwejin (gSang-ba’i byin).
+Sangwejin was a master of the Kadampa tradition.
 And he makes these four themes, the first one is sort of the basis for everything and then the second is the initial scope, the third is the intermediate, and the fourth is advanced.
 And he doesn’t include any tantra in it.

-But let’s get to our Padmakarpo presentation A Sun for the Pathway Minds of the Persons of the Three Scopes (Summarized in Terms of) an Explanation of the Four Themes of Gampopa, (Dvags-po’i chos-bzhi rnam-bshad skyes-bu gsum-gyi lam nyin-mor byed-pa.)
+But let’s get to our Pema Karpo presentation A Sun for the Pathway Minds of the Persons of the Three Scopes (Summarized in Terms of) an Explanation of the Four Themes of Gampopa (Dvags-po’i chos-bzhi rnam-bshad skyes-bu gsum-gyi lam nyin-mor byed-pa).
 Here he combines the three scopes with the four themes of Gampopa and then for each of them he presents it in terms of a view, a meditation, and a type of behavior.
 He mixes a lot of systems together.

 Having the Dharma Function as a Preventive Measure